OneBobone/SyncServer/README.md

 ### Get started

+- Download the installer from GitHub to the MPS4.
-- Log in to **Spotify** on the MPS4 using your preferred browser (Chrome or Edge).
+- On the MPS4, log in to **Spotify.com** using Chrome.
+- Install SyncServer from the Installer.
-- Install this application.
-It will run as an application with a minimized window.
+- It will run as an application with a minimized window.
 - Once launched a webserver is available on port 9000.
 - Navigate to localhost:9000/intro.html